-There are many bacteria species present in your fish system.
-Most are benign and some even beneficial for your fish, including those residing in your biological filtration.
-Other bacteria wait until your fish's defenses are lowered so they can take advantage of a weak immune system.
-It is very rare for a bacteria species to cause serious problems in your fish on their own.
-However, some species of Pseudomonas are able to cause debilitating disease in perfectly healthy fish.
+There are many bacteria species present in your fish tank, including Pseudomonas.
+Most aquarium bacteria are benign, and some are even beneficial for your fish, including those residing in your biological filtration system.
+Other bacteria, however, wait until your fish's defenses are lowered so they can take advantage of a weak immune system, leading to symptoms such as ragged fins, body ulcers, and loss of appetite.

-What is Pseudomoniasis?
+What Is Pseudomoniasis?

 Symptoms of Pseudomoniasis in Fish